 Problem

-Traditional keyword search (like docmd’s built-in search) relies on exact text matches.
-If a user searches for “authentication,” a basic keyword engine might fail to find a page titled “Integrating OAuth2” if that specific word doesn’t appear frequently enough.
-Semantic search, which uses vector embeddings to understand the meaning of a query, solves this problem but requires specific documentation structures to be effective.
+Traditional keyword search relies on exact text matches.
+If a user searches for “authentication”, a basic keyword engine fails to find “Integrating OAuth2” if the exact word is absent.
+Semantic search uses vector embeddings to understand query meaning.
+It solves this problem but requires specific documentation structures.

 Why it matters

-Modern developers expect intuitive, intent-based search experiences.
-If your documentation fails to surface relevant content because of minor terminology differences, users will quickly abandon your site and seek help elsewhere.
-Designing for semantic search ensures that your documentation remains discoverable even when users use varied terminology.
+Modern developers expect intuitive, intent-based search.
+If documentation fails to surface relevant content because of terminology differences, users abandon your site.
+Designing for semantic search ensures documentation remains discoverable regardless of the vocabulary used.

 Approach

 Structure your documentation to be easily consumed by Retrieval-Augmented Generation (RAG) pipelines.
-This involves creating “semantically dense” content where concepts are clearly defined, and pronouns are replaced with explicit entities to preserve context during the chunking and vectorization process.
+Create “semantically dense” content where concepts are clearly defined.
+Replace pronouns with explicit entities to preserve context during chunking and vectorisation.

 Implementation